-All le 15 ship styles (charismatic, transactional, and transformational) positively affect the subordinates' OCB [16].
+All leadership styles (charismatic, transactional, and transformational) positively affect the subordinates' OCB [16].
 The framework for the relationship between transformational leadership and OCB in employees is based on SCT [58,59]; OCB plays an important role for leaders to encourage followers to behave beyond the minimum job requirements [57].
-TL inspires subordinates to perform better in innovation and large-sc 20 thange [14].
-The TL is a leadership concept that aligns with the demands of change needed to improv 20 ployee performance.
+TL inspires subordinates to perform better in innovation and large-scale change [14].
+The TL is a leadership concept that aligns with the demands of change needed to improve employee performance.
 One of the factors that can influence the emergence of OCB in employees is transformational leadership.
 One of the factors that can influence the emergence of OCB in employees is transformational leadership [3,14,17,19-22,40,60,61].

 The social exchange theory is a framework for understanding why transformational leadership behavior is associated with the OCB of the followers [56].
 Transformational leadership theory emphasizes reciprocity in social exchange [62].
-Transiormational leadership theory emphasizes reciprocity in social exchange [62].
-Transiormational leadership demonstrate high levels of motivating behavior for subordinates nore meaningful.
+TL can increase employee morale at work and increase employees' willingness to do extra work that is more meaningful.
 Leaders who use transformational leadership demonstrate high levels of motivating behavior for subordinates so that subordinates internalize and prioritize organizational goals above the individual interests of subordinates and encourage subordinates to demonstrate OCB.
 An employee who is intrinsically motivated to fulfill the organization's vision without expecting personal gain is likely to contribute to achieving organizational goals.
 Likewise, a good relationship between the principal and teachers will result in teachers being willing to carry out their work and contributing to the school's progress beyond the formal role expectations required by the school.
 This shows the high level of OCB of teachers.
-This is evidenced in an empirical study by Majeed et al. [62], which shows TL's positive and significant relationship with the OCB of teachers in Pakistan's p22 cector higher education institutions.
-Furthermore, Davis [7] used transformational practices to increase teachers 62.
-B. OCB.
-Based on the description, the first hypothesis (H1) is formulated
+This is evidenced in an empirical study by Majeed et al. [62], which shows TL's positive and significant relationship with the OCB of teachers in Pakistan's public sector higher education institutions.
+Furthermore, Davis [7] used transformational practices to increase teachers' OCB.
+OCB.
+Based on the description, the first hypothesis (H1) is formulated as follows.